QB64Official/vscode/README.md

 * Build Only
 * Highlights TODOs in the comments
 * Box around (_)rgb(32) commands the color of the command.
+* `F12` to run the lint - this is expermental.
+Please report any issues.
 * Snippets
   - ifelse
   - ifthen
   - sub
   - func
   - type
+  - for

 ## Requirements